schematics/schematics/README.md

 ## A Type System

-structures has its own type system - every field within a `model` is defined with a specific type, for example a string will be defined as `StringField`.
+schematics has its own type system - every field within a `model` is defined with a specific type, for example a string will be defined as `StringType`.
 This "strong typing" makes serialising/deserialising semi-structured data to and from Python much more robust.

 ### All Types

-A complete list of the types supported by structures:
+A complete list of the types supported by schematics:

 | **TYPE**               | **DESCRIPTION**                                                            |
 |-----------------------:|:---------------------------------------------------------------------------|